tmfilho/akcdata/README.md

 ## Data dictionary

 The dataset contains 20 features of different types, including textual, numerical and categorical data.
+Height, weight and life expectancy appear as [min, max] intervals.
 The Table below describes these features.

 |  #  | column | description | example |